FrankChen021/bithon/README.md

 | YOUR_APPLICATION_NAME  | the name of your application.
 It could be any string |
 | YOUR_APPLICATION_ENV | the name of your environment to label your application.
 It could be any string.
 Usually it could be `dev`, `test`, `prd` |

-By default, the agent connects to collector running at local(127.0.0.1).
+By default, the agent connects collector running at local(127.0.0.1).
 Collector address could be changed in file `agent/agent-bootstrap/src/main/resources/agent.yml`.
 Make sure to re-build the project after changing the configuration file above.